sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 {{< /a >}}

 This project turned into a deeper dive into BGP than I expected.
 Watching routing updates happening live exposes patterns that are impossible to find with a static snapshot.

+So please, toss the live stream on your TV, sit back, relax, and watch the Internet route the world's network traffic as you listen to relaxing lofi in the background.